ExcelFunctions.net Logo

 Common Errors

-#NUM! - Occurs if the supplied number argument is negative
+#NUM! - Occurs if the supplied number is negative.

-#VALUE! - Occurs if the supplied argument can not be interpreted as a numeric value
+#VALUE! - Occurs if the supplied number is non-numeric.